 '''

-kafka://[groupid@]broker/topic[,topic2[,...]]
+kafka://[username@]broker/topic[,topic2[,...]]

 '''

-The broker takes the form hostname [:port] and gives the URL to connect to a Kafka broker.
-Optionally, a groupid is provided which is used to keep track of which messages have been read from a topic with a given group ID.
-This allows a long-lived process reading messages to pick up where they left off after a restart, for example.
+The broker takes the form hostname[:port] and gives the URL to connect to a Kafka broker.
+Optionally, a username can be provided, which is used to select among available credentials to use when communicating with the broker.
 Finally, one can publish to a topic or subscribe to one or more topics to consume messages from.